robOcity/robocity.github.com/content/posts/college_towns_blog_post.md

 ### Best and Worst States

-Let's find how home prices change on the state-level by finding how much median home price changed.
-To find the best and worst states, let's sort the dataframe using the ratio of price_at_bottom / price_at_start.
-Indeed, New Mexico wasthe best and Nevada the worst.
+How did home prices change on the state-level?
+Let's the best and worst states by sorting price ratio and extract the states with best and worst performing home markets.

+* Best: New Mexico
+* Worst: Nevada

 ```python